Wolf eel

-The wolf eel (Anarrhichthys ocellatus) is a species of marine ray-finned fish belonging to the family Anarhichadidae, the wolf fishes.
+The wolf eel (Anarrhichthys ocellatus) is a species of marine ray-finned fish belonging to the family Anarhichadidae, the wolf fish.
 It is found in the North Pacific Ocean.
 Despite its common name and resemblance, it is not a true eel.
 It is the only species in the monotypic genus Anarrhichthys.

 Taxonomy

 The wolf eel was first formally described in 1855 by the American physician and ichthyologist William Orville Ayres with the type locality given as San Francisco Bay in California.
 It is the only species in the monotypic genus Anarrichthys, which was also described by Ayres in 1855.
 This is one of two genera in the family Anarhichadidae, the other being Anarhichas.

 Etymology

 The wolf eel's genus name Anarrhichthys combines the wolffish genus Anarhichas, as this taxon has a similar head shape to the wolffishes, and ichthys, which means "fish".
 The specific name ocellatus means "ocellated", a reference to the eye-like spots, or ocelli, on the dorsal fin and body.